pingcap/docs-cn/ecosystem-tool-user-guide.md

 > **Note:**
 >
-> The Mydumper tool is no longer maintained.
-For scenarios related to Mydumper, it is recommended that you use [Dumpling](/dumpling-overview.md) instead.
+> PingCAP previously maintained a fork of the [mydumper project](https://github.com/maxbube/mydumper) with enhancements specific to TiDB.
+This fork has since been replaced by [Dumpling](/dumpling-overview.md), which has been rewritten in Go, and supports more optimizations that are specific to TiDB.
+It is strongly recommended that you use Dumpling instead of mydumper.

 ## Full data import